KO Database of Molecular Functions

 KO Assignment Tools

-The KO assignment of the GENES database is performed by the previously developed KOALA (KEGG Orthology And Links Annotation) tool and the newly developed KoAnn (KO Annotation) tool, both of which process GFIT tables generated from the SSDB database of SSEARCH computation results for all pairwise genome comparisons.
-KOALA is now used only for the initial automatic KO assignment of new genomes.
-Both automatic and manual versions of KoAnn are used for all other annotations.
-BlastKOALA is a web server for automatic KO assignment using a KOALA-like algorithm for BLAST search against a reduced database.
+Two computational tools have been developed for internal annotation of the GENES database, the previous KOALA (KEGG Orthology And Links Annotation) tool and the newly developed KoAnn (KO Annotation) tool.
+Both tools process GFIT tables generated from the SSDB database of SSEARCH computation results for all pairwise genome comparisons.
+Currently, both automatic and manual versions of KoAnn are used for all annotations.
+BlastKOALA is a web server for automatic KO assignment using the KoAnn algorithm for BLAST search against a limited set of GENES data.

 Search program SSEARCH BLASTP